 To qualify for Brazil’s Digital Nomad Visa, applicants must meet the following eligibility requirements:

-Must be employed by a company located outside Brazil OR self-employed with foreign clients.
+Must be employed by a company located outside Brazil or be self-employed with foreign clients.
+The applicant must provide a declaration confirming their ability to work remotely.

 Proof of minimum monthly income between USD 1,500–2,000 (depending on current regulations).